greavesec/HELM/README.md

 Characters may bring a maximum of 3 items to an event.
 Items are typically retained between events.
 If a character obtains an item during an event (and has space to hold it), that character will retain access to that item.

-Items may be swapped between events, but **NOT adventuring days**.
+Items may be swapped between events.
 Characters may discard items at any time.

 You may use or activate any number of your items in addition to your roll that phase.
 However, items may each only be used *once per phase* unless otherwise stated.